Starting From a Right Bra

 Do you have "armpit fat” that cannot be hidden?

-Are your breasts far apart in the middle?
+Do your breasts tissue spread far apart from the middle?

-If you have any of these, you need shop around and get a new bra!
+If you have any of the above issues, you need shop around and get a new bra!

 The first step is to find out the right bra size.
 As amazing it may sound, statistics have shown that 80% of women are not wearing the right bra size.
 The most important thing to remember is that a bra size includes both cup and band sizes.
 As a matter of fact, the volume of a cup from a 28DD bra is equal to the volume of a 34B.
-So for example, if you feel the band of a 34C bra is a bit loose, then the next step is not a 32C.
+So for example, if you feel the band of a 34C bra is a bit loose, then the better fit should be a size of 32D instead of 32C.
 The rule of thumb is that, every time you decrease the band size, you should increase the cup size – so a 34C with a smaller band size should be a 32D and vice versa.
+Please refer to FinallyBra's Bra Sister Size for a detailed explanation for better bra fitting.

-Having the right size, the most important step is to find the right bra.
+Having the right size, the most next important step is to find the right bra.
 Besides solving the above mentioned problems, a properly fitted bra should push the breast up and inward, enhance cleavage, eradicate the health problems and aesthetically improve your appearance.
+Please refer to FinallyBra's Breast Shapes and Bra Fitting for the right bra styles for your body.